FOOT IN THE DOOR: Mo Ayoub

 Written by Joe Bardsley on 18th October 2019

 I have always assumed that the arts industry is a melting pot for creative minds.
 A space to come together and make music, art and all things good for the soul.
-Whilst this conjecture may be true, in the last 6 months or so, since the youthful ignorance that has smeared the lenses of my real world specs and that has finally been wiped away by the grit of everyday life, I can now see how the path to where I’d hope to be is uncertain.
+Whilst this conjecture may be true, the youthful ignorance of my uni days has since been wiped away by the grit of everyday life.
 ‘Foot In The Door’ is my way of addressing this problem that has occurred since leaving education.
 An issue that many people; young, old and inbetweeny have, surrounding their curiosities for a career in the arts industry and how like-minded people have ventured successfully into a world which can often seem ambitious yet inaccessible, and sometimes even unkind.

 This feature interviews industry professionals, and explores their roles and lives whilst working in the industry.
 Who are these people behind the scenes and why do we never truly get to know who they are or how they have gotten to be where they are now?
 Through this series, Melodic Distraction hopes to offer a platform that helps inform and educate people who are interested in delving into the arts industry, and for those who are not, this is a platform to tend to your curiosities.